 STHLM Americana 2017 Music Festival

 If you’re into American music, you’ll wanna go to this new music festival in Stockholm.
-It focuses on all type of American music – from country to bluegrass, soul and rock.
+It focuses on all types of American music – from country to bluegrass, soul and rock.
 It will all take place in one day, 2nd September, on Södra Teatern on Södermalm.
 Tickets to this exciting new festival can be bought here.

-For the 26th year in a row the Stockholm Beer & Whisky Festival takes place.
+For the 26th year in a row, the Stockholm Beer & Whisky Festival takes place.
 It’s a chance for you to try beer, whisky, cider and calvados and meet others with knowledge and interest in the same.
 The festival starts on September 29th at NackaStrandsMässan, Nacka Strand.
 Tickets for Stockholm Beer & Whisky festival can be bought here.

 30 cubes on display in Stockholm